emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 program).
 So you must make sure that your data structures always obey these rules:

-1. A :term:`root` must be scannable by the root scanning function as soon as it has been registered with :c:func:`mps_root_create` (or similar).
+1. A :term:`root` must be scannable by its root scanning function as soon as it has been registered by calling :c:func:`mps_root_create` or one of the other root registration functions.

    See the discussion of the :ref:`global symbol table
    <guide-lang-roots-rehash>` in the Scheme interpreter.